Top U.S. utility PG&E says it is preparing bankruptcy filing

-(Reuters) - PG&E Corp, the biggest U.S. power utility, said on Monday it is preparing to file for Chapter 11 bankruptcy for all of its businesses as it faces potentially crushing liabilities linked to catastrophic wildfires in 2017 and 2018.
+(Reuters) - PG&E Corp (PCG.N), the biggest U.S. power utility, said on Monday it is preparing to file for Chapter 11 bankruptcy for all of its businesses as it faces potentially crushing liabilities linked to catastrophic wildfires in 2017 and 2018.

 The company’s shares tumbled 55 percent in early trading.